-- In appropriate cases, utilize changes to Rule 9.1 and 9.2 that allow judges to require remote hearings without the consent of parties/counsel. - Rule "on the paper" in chambers when possible very few issues in non-domestic relations cases require a hearing. - Use virtual hearings over in-person hearings. - Hold a virtual hearing if a party objects to an in-person hearing. - Encourage and allow bench trials to be conducted remotely. - Rule 6.4 - Enforce strict compliance with Rule 6.4 by requiring counsel/parties to "confer" prior to involving the court in a discovery dispute and remind attorneys of their professionalism obligation. - Take an active role in assisting attorneys in resolving discovery disputes.
+- Utilize to the greatest extent possible the authority granted pursuant to USCR 9.1 9.2, ora similar rule, to require remote proceedings without the consent of parties/counsel. - Rule "on the paper" in chambers when possible. - Use virtual proceedings over in-person hearings. - Hold a hearing if a party objects to an in-person proceeding. - USCR 6.4 - Enforce strict compliance with USCR 6.4 by requiring counsel/parties to "confer" prior to involving the court in a discovery dispute and remind attorneys of their professionalism obligation. - o Take an active role in assisting attorneys in resolving discovery disputes.